readyready15728/misc/awakemud-notes.md

 Brawling, Edged Weapons, Street Etiquette, Stealth, Negotiation.
 * George Beano of Beano's Collection Agency also offers work.
 * An Elf in The Blue Wyvern in Tarislar offers work.
 (And it's Matrix work.)
+* There is a Matrix terminal in a back room at the Blue Wyvern.
-* Daniella at Friendship Restaurant on Council Island offers work.
-(Minimum reputation 100.)
+* Daniella at Friendship Restaurant on Council Island offers work (minimum reputation 100).
 * Unnamed Software Store in the mezzanine of the Aztech Pyramid has various ActiveSofts for sale.
 * If something happens to my Ruger 100 I can get another on the eastern side